Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 # Project Background
-Using the CMS DE-SynPUF Medicare dataset, I built an interactive dashboard that lets U.S. health plans benchmark year-over-year Cost PMPM, Claim PMPM, and MLR trends across Medicare service lines and five distinct race groups.
+Using the CMS DE-SynPUF Medicare dataset, I built an interactive dashboard that lets U.S. health plans benchmark year-over-year (YoY) Cost PMPM, Claim PMPM, and MLR trends across Medicare service lines and five distinct race groups.
 I approached the project as an in-house analyst at a healthcare-analytics firm to shape the insights delivered from business questions.

-Insights and recommendations are provided on the following key areas:
+***Insights and recommendations are provided on the following key areas***:

-***Disclaimer:*** High Medical Loss Ratio (MLR) values in the 400–500% range in this report are not errors; they reflect that, unlike private insurers, Medicare is not funded solely by premiums.
-Medicare’s claim costs are covered by multiple sources—primarily payroll taxes and general federal revenues, along with beneficiary premiums—so an MLR calculated with premiums as the denominator can legitimately exceed 100%.
-(Note: Medicare Advantage plans not availible in this dataset follow a commercial-style MLR with an 85% minimum; the 400–500% figures apply only to this premium-only calculation for Medicare.)

-- **Category 1:**
+- **:**
 - **Category 2:**
 - **Category 3:**
 - **Category 4:**